 A roundtrip Stoke-on-Trent - Wrexham football special on April 21st was worked by 25043 & 25073.
 During the summer 25043 was active on the Crewe - Cardiff services, particularly during the last week of August.

+On September 14th 25043 was noted at Oxford with the morning Toton - Eastleigh freight.
 A Shrewsbury - Scarborough day excursion on September 16th saw 25043 & 25040 cover 409 passenger miles.
 By September 25th 25043 had returned to the Crewe - Cardiff services and would be noted on these services until at least November 10th.

 During December 25043 was noted at Derby Works for N8 repairs, also present in the Works at the same time were 25041 & 25042.